mqtt-tools/mqttwarn/README.md

 targets = osxsay:victoria
 ```

-* Note: this requires your speakers be enabled and can be a pain for co-workers or family members.

 ```ini
 [say/alert]
 targets = osxsay:alex
 ```

+* Note: this requires your speakers be enabled and can be a pain for co-workers or family members, and we can't show you a screen shot...

 ### `pipe`